Skip to main content

 Consider alternatives if:

-• You need private clusters or API IP restrictions (try OVHcloud)
+• You need private clusters or API IP restrictions today (try OVHcloud — Exoscale’s VPC is under development)

 • You want a self-hosted approach on cheaper VMs (see our Hetzner + Talos guide)